DamienIrving/climate-analysis/software_installation/README.md

 distribution that comes with most of the libraries you'd ever need.
 For installing extra libraries alongside Anaconda, I first search [Binstar](https://binstar.org/) to see if `conda` can be used (conda is the library installer that comes with Anaconda).
-If a binstar isn't available, then I use the generic python package installer (pip).
+If a binstar isn't available, then I use the generic python package installer (`pip` or `easy_install`).
 This approach avoids the need to install things myself from binaries or source code, which is a nightmare and in most cases doesn't work.

 ## Ubuntu (i.e. Linux)